mabyre/mabyre/README.md

 - [Admin Windows](https://administration-windows.sodevlog.com/)
 - [Soft Dev Tools](https://outils-developpement-logiciel.sodevlog.com/)

-Some in french, but you can translate thanks to Google Translate (and AI) by choosing your language in the top
+Some in french, but you can translate thanks to Google Translate (and AI) by choosing your language above the site.

 ## My Documentation